zhengkezhou1/kgateway/docs/ai/quick-start-ai-gateway-locally.md

 ## Using Inline Token

 1. Create the Backend Resource.
-In fact, authentication is not required here. `authToken` is a required field for creating a `Backend`.
-You can fill in any value for `inline`.
+Although authentication is not required, the `authToken` field is mandatory for creating an AI `Backend`.
+You can provide any placeholder value for the inline token.

     ```yaml
     kubectl apply -f- <<EOF